kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 The power spectrum of tropical intraseasonal variability
 ```

+The MJO has pronounced global impacts.
+It modulates South/Southeast Asia summer monsoon variability and the associated extremes such as tropical cyclone and drought.
+Its interation with subtropical jet can creates quasi-stationary Rossby wave, where the wave energy propagates into the North America (so-called Pacific-North America pattern, PNA) and influences the winter storm activity as well as the polar vortex.

-Though the dominant signal of MJO, the communities struggled modeling the underlying mechanisms.
+Though the dominant signal of MJO, the communities struggled modeling the underlying dynamics of MJO.

 ```{bibliography}